 Preventive Care Services

-Note: On Dec.
-15, 2017, a Pennsylvania federal court temporarily blocked the Interim final rules (IFRs) issued Oct.
-6, 2017 to expand the exemption for employers to not cover contraceptive services under their sponsored group health plans.
-Since the preliminary injunction was issued by a federal court, the new IFRs cannot be enforced in any state unless or until it is removed.
-The injunction maintains the status quo and rules in place before Oct.
-6. Please see our news alert for more details.
+Note: On Jan.
+14, 2019, a Pennsylvania federal court temporarily blocked the final rules issued Nov.
+7, 2018 to expand the exemption for employers to not cover contraceptive services under their sponsored group health plans.
+Since the preliminary injunction was issued by a federal court, the new rules cannot be enforced in any state unless or until the injunction is removed.
+The injunction maintains the status quo and rules in finalized under the ACA.

 Almost all group health plans must cover in-network preventive services and immunizations without cost sharing (e.g., deductibles, coinsurance and copayments) or annual limits.